 - Were hospitalized due to COVID-19 and are now recovering at home

-HEALTHCARE PROVIDERS’ ROLES IN ACTIV
+HEALTHCARE PROFESSIONALS’ ROLES IN ACTIV

-ACTIV is led by healthcare professionals who have previously pioneered essential public health initiatives that have shaped our current guidelines for patient care.
+ACTIV is led by healthcare professionals who previously pioneered essential public health initiatives that have shaped our current guidelines for patient care.
 It is absolutely critical to continue fervent efforts in research as COVID-19 variants continue to emerge and the COVID-19 pandemic evolves.
 Healthcare providers are the leaders of the COVID-19 public health crisis and can help patients the most.

 STAGES OF COVID-19 IN ACTIV STUDIES